Sage-Bionetworks-Challenges/brats-dream-challenge-website/wiki/611105-SubmissionTutorialWriteup.md

 ---

 ## **2. Reporting your Team ID**

 When you submit to the BrainLes CMT submission system, you will be asked for your Synapse Team ID.
 If you submitted as part of a team, you can use your Synapse Team ID, if you submitted as an individual, you can use your Synapse User ID.

 ### Finding your Team ID

 1. Using the upper-right corner profile menu, select `Teams`.
-${image?synapseId=syn26016690&align=Right&scale=50&responsive=true&altText=Selecting Teams}
 2. From your Teams, select the one that is registered to the BraTS 2021 Challenge.
+${image?synapseId=syn26016691&align=Right&scale=50&responsive=true&altText=Selecting Profile}
 3. In the url on your Team page, the number after `Team:` will be the Synapse Team ID you need to report to the submission system.
-${image?synapseId=syn26016691&align=Right&scale=50&responsive=true&altText=Selecting Profile}

 ### Finding your User ID

 1. Using the upper-right corner profile menu, select `Profile`.
-${image?synapseId=syn26016689&align=Right&scale=50&responsive=true&altText=Finding Team ID}
+${image?synapseId=syn26016692&align=Right&scale=50&responsive=true&altText=Finding User ID}
 2. In the url on your profile page, the number after `Profile:` will be the Synapse User ID you need to report to the submission system.
-${image?synapseId=syn26016692&align=Right&scale=50&responsive=true&altText=Finding User ID}